 They claim that their instructors have worked at some of the most well-respected companies in the world, including the BBC, Audible, and Amazon.
 Got more questions?
 Check out their FAQs!

-Aimed at those who want to become leaders in product management, Thinkful’s Product Management Flex is a 5-month course covering everything you need to know to succeed in the field.
+Aimed at those who want to become leaders in product management, Thinkful’s Technical Product Management Bootcamp is a 6-month part-time course covering everything you need to know to succeed as a technical product manager.

-You’ll learn everything from product-market fit and frameworks for building successful products, to strategy and mapping, UX design and iteration, and engineering methodologies and technologies.
+You’ll learn everything from product-market fit and frameworks for building successful products, to strategy and mapping, UX design and iteration, product management responsibilities, and engineering methodologies and technologies.

 The course takes place online but involves several real-world capstone projects to help you put your skills into practice.
 It also includes one-on-one mentoring, career coaching, and a job guarantee.